Frances Milton Trollope: Biography

 Born at Stapleton, Bristol, Frances was the third daughter and middle child of the Reverend William Milton and Mary Milton (née Gresley).
+She was baptised at St Michael's, Bristol, on 17 March 1779.
 Frances was five years old when her mother died in childbirth.
-Her father was remarried to Sarah Partington of Clifton in 1800.
-She was baptised at St Michael's, Bristol, on 17 March 1779.
 As a child, Frances read a great amount of English, French and Italian literature.

-She and her sister later moved to Bloomsbury, London, in 1803 to live with their brother, Henry Milton, who was employed in the War Office.
+In 1800, her father married Sarah Partington of Clifton.
+Frances and her sister moved to Bloomsbury, London, in 1803 to live with their brother, Henry Milton, who was employed in the War Office.

 Marriage and family

 In London, she met Thomas Anthony Trollope, a barrister.
 At the age of 30, she married him on 23 May 1809 in Heckfield, Hampshire.
 They had four sons and three daughters: Thomas Adolphus, Henry, Arthur (who died in 1824), Emily (who died in a day), Anthony, Cecilia, and Emily.
 When the Trollopes moved to a leased farm at Harrow-on-the-Hill in 1817, they faced financial struggles for lack of agricultural expertise.
 This was where Frances gave birth to her last two children.

 Two of her sons and one daughter also became writers.
 Her eldest surviving son, Thomas Adolphus Trollope, wrote mostly histories: The Girlhood of Catherine de Medici, History of Florence, What I Remember, Life of Pius IX, and some novels.
-Her fourth son Anthony Trollope became a well-known and received novelist, establishing a strong reputation, especially for his serial novels, such as those set in the fictional county of Barsetshire, and his political series the Palliser novels.
+Her fourth son Anthony Trollope became a successful and prolific novelist, and established a strong reputation, especially for his serial novels, such as those set in the fictional county of Barsetshire, and his political series, the Palliser novels.
 Cecilia Trollope Tilley published a novel in 1846.

 Despite producing six living children, the Trollopes' marriage was reputedly unhappy.